 This is the default configuration.
-It is the simplest scenario in which OS X update catalogs and packages are downloaded from Apple's servers over the Internet.
+It is the simplest scenario in which macOS update catalogs and packages are downloaded from Apple's servers over the Internet.

-When this scenario is used, OS X updates are installed on Macs as follows:
+When this scenario is used, macOS updates are installed on Macs as follows:

-- 1 Parallels OS X Software Update Point (SUP) downloads OS X update catalogs from Apple and imports them into WSUS. - 2 WSUS is synchronized with SCCM. - 3 The SCCM administrator deploys updates to Macs. - 4 Macs download deployed updates from Apple's servers, after which the updates are silently installed on them. - 5 A Mac user can check for updates using the standard OS X functionality and install any of the available updates.
+- 1 Parallels OS X Software Update Point (SUP) downloads macOS update catalogs from Apple and imports them into WSUS. - 2 WSUS is synchronized with SCCM. - 3 The SCCM administrator deploys updates to Macs. - 4 Macs download deployed updates from Apple's servers, after which the updates are silently installed on them. - 5 A Mac user can check for updates using the standard macOS functionality and install any of the available updates.